Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

 Class constants
 ---------------

-You need to set the constants `MEDIA_SLUG`, `MEDIA_NAME` and `MEDIA_JSON_SCHEMA`.
+You need to set the constants ``MEDIA_SLUG``, ``MEDIA_NAME`` and ``MEDIA_JSON_SCHEMA``.
+If your plugin only takes or needs a single configuration flag you should also set ``MEDIA_SETTINGS_KEY``.

+MEDIA_NAME
    The media name is the name of the service you want to send notifications by.
    This is used only for display purposes so you might want to keep it short and sweet.
-So for example `Email`, `SMS` or `MS Teams`.
+So for example ``"Email"``, ``"SMS"`` or ``"MS Teams"``.

+MEDIA_SLUG
    The media slug is the slugified version of that, so the name simplified to only contain lowercase letters, numbers, underscores and hyphens.
 Always have it start with a letter, a-z.
-For example `email`, `sms` or `msteams`.
+For example ``"email"``, ``"sms"`` or ``"msteams"``.

+MEDIA_JSON_SCHEMA
-The media `json schema <https://json-schema.org/>`_ is a representation of how a destination that will be used by this notification plugin should look like.
+   The media `json schema <https://json-schema.org/>`_ is a representation of how a destination that will be used by this notification plugin should look like, so that it is possible to autogenerate a form with JavaScript.
+It will be accessible via the API.
 Such a destination should include all necessary information that is needed to send notifications with your notification plugin.
 In case of SMS that is a phone number or for MS Teams a webhook.

+MEDIA_SETTINGS_KEY
+   The media settings key is the name of the most important key in the settings JSON field.
+It is used to cut down on the amount of code you need to write if there is only one piece of config you need to send the notification.
+   Among other things, it is used to check for duplicate entries, so in a way it acts as storage for the value of the primary key for a destination plugin.
+For that reason, it must be required in the json schema.
+For example for an email plugin this would be "email_address" or for a SMS plugin it would be "phone_number".

 Class methods for sending notifications
 ---------------------------------------